Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 • The most flexible LSAT prep option with modern, digital-first approach

-• Daily office hours with LSAT instructors
+• Daily classes/webinars hours with LSAT instructors

 Cons